AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

     -   Journey Actions – If AJO is being used, it checks consent and send out to the various Actions configured (for example, email, SMS).
     -   Destination – If Destinations Framework is being used, it checks consent and send out to the various Destinations configured (for example, email, direct mail).

-6. Interaction Feedback – The downstream application sending the email (paid media ad or push notification), in-App message, or SMS sends its activities back to AEP for measurement of activities. **SPEAK TO DANNY MILLER**
+6. Interaction Feedback – The downstream application sending the email (paid media ad or push notification), in-App message, or SMS sends its activities back to AEP for measurement of activities. <!--**SPEAK TO DANNY MILLER**-->

 ## How to achieve the use case: Step-by-step instructions